What's new in Joomla 3.6?

 Viewing modules by menu item

-From Joomla 3.6, there are 2 ways to uniquely find out which modules are associated with a particular menu item.
+From Joomla 3.6 onwards, there are 2 ways to find out which modules are linked to a particular menu item.

-1. When you are editing a menu item, the "Module Assignment" page is very useful.
+- When you are editing a menu item, the "Module Assignment" page is very useful.
 Unassigned and Unpublished modules can now be hidden.
-So this way you show only the relevant modules for this page
+So this way, you only show the relevant modules for this page

 Permissions management for individual menus